AstrBotDevs/AstrBot-aur/README.md

 - **Packaging Issues**: Please comment on the AUR page or submit issues to the maintainer.
 - **AstrBot Issues**: Please report bugs related to the bot functionality to the [upstream repository](https://github.com/AstrBotDevs/AstrBot/issues).
+- **Co-Maintainership**: Please apply at [AUR Co-maintainers](https://aur.archlinux.org/pkgbase/astrbot-git/comaintainers) and email `lightjunction.me@gmail.com` with your AUR username and details for review.

 </details>